Skip to content

 Rollover equity (non-cash)Balancing entry for shareholders rolling over their equity

-The most common source of errors is the “waterfall” of deductions from the headline purchase price.
-A seller expecting to receive $100 million may net $80 million after debt repayment, escrow, holdbacks, working capital adjustments, and transaction expenses.
-The funds flow makes this visible — and it is often the first time the seller fully appreciates the gap between headline price and cash in hand.
+The most common source of surprises for AI company founders is the “waterfall” of deductions from the headline purchase price.
+A founder expecting to receive $20 million may net $14-15 million after escrow, IP holdback, talent retention reserves, working capital adjustments, and transaction expenses.
+The funds flow makes this visible — and it is often the first time the founder fully appreciates the gap between headline price and cash in hand.
+Reviewing the waterfall early — ideally before signing the LOI — prevents closing-day disputes.

 Purchase price waterfall showing deductions from headline price to net seller proceeds